ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/attachments/get.dotnet.markdown

 {PANEL/}
 {PANEL:GetAttachments}

-**GetAttachment** can be used to download attachment information for multiple attachments.
+**GetAttachments** can be used to download attachment information for multiple attachments.

 ### Syntax